Updated October 16, 2019. | Carl’s Jr. has sold 4.5 million burgers featuring Beyond Meat’s vegan patty in one year.

-The popular vegan Beyond Meat Beyond Burger will make its U.S. fast-food debut at Carl’s Jr. beginning in January.
-The vegan patty will feature in a flexitarian spin on the California chain’s “Famous Star Burger.”
+The popular vegan Beyond Meat Beyond Burger made its U.S. fast-food debut at Carl’s Jr. last January in the Beyond Famous Star.

 “We know people are looking for options – in fact, roughly one-third of consumers identify as flexitarians – and we’re thrilled to partner with Beyond Meat to bring more delicious, irresistible flavors to our menu,” Jason Marker, CEO of Carl’s Jr. parent company CKE Restaurants, said in a statement.
 “The new Beyond Famous Star is a true industry game changer, and we’re proud to add it to our roster of innovative offerings and build on the legacy of mouthwatering flavors.”

-“At our core, Beyond Meat is about enabling consumers to Eat What You LoveTM, and there is no better example than being able to enjoy a delicious Carl’s Jr. burger, while receiving the added health and sustainability benefits of the plant-based Beyond Burger.
-It is with innovative and forward-looking partners, like Carl’s Jr., that we are building a brighter and more sustainable future.”
+“At our core, Beyond Meat is about enabling consumers to Eat What You LoveTM, and there is no better example than being able to enjoy a delicious Carl’s Jr. burger, while receiving the added health and sustainability benefits of the plant-based Beyond Burger,” Brown continued.
+“It is with innovative and forward-looking partners, like Carl’s Jr., that we are building a brighter and more sustainable future.”